-- In the second of our ‘Make Tomorrow’ series, we look at ways that businesses can take advantage of international markets.
+- In the second of our pieces on business models, we look at ways that businesses can take advantage of international markets.

 - As customers go digital, their access to competitor products potentially cuts into local profits.

 - Personalisation of products, embracing local culture and thinking digitally are just three ways local companies can play in the international landscape.